-To do this we need to located pyuic5. pyuic5 converts .ui to .py in one simple command and is located in the 'Scripts' folder in your Python distribution.
+To do this we need to locate pyuic5. pyuic5 converts .ui to .py in one simple command and is located in the 'Scripts' folder in your Python distribution.
 If you don't know where this is, execute the following:

 import sys import os print (os.path.dirname(sys.executable))

 C:\Python36 (we saw this before when looking for the designer).
-Now go to this directory and the open the 'Scripts' folder in there.
+Now go to this directory and open the 'Scripts' folder in there.

 In this folder you will see a few executables to make Python in the terminal easier, you should also be able to see a file named

 pyuic5.exe; this is what we are going to use.
-Open cmd and then use the cd command to get to the directory; for example I will execute
+Open cmd and then use the cd command to get to the directory; for example, I will execute

 cd C:\Python36\Scripts in cmd.
 Now if you type

-pyuic5 you should be provided a small error message saying "Error: one input ui-file must be specified"; this is good, we are in the right place.
+pyuic5 you should be provided with a small error message saying "Error: one input ui-file must be specified"; this is good, we are in the right place.